Blender MCP server

 set Path=C:\Users\nntra\.local\bin;%Path%

-For other platforms, installation instructions are available at UV installation guide.
+For other platforms, check the installation instructions at UV's documentation.

 1. Go to Claude > Settings > Developer > Edit Config > claude_desktop_config.json